CME says euro trading has moved to Amsterdam ahead of Brexit

 CME Group, one of the world’s biggest exchanges, set up new units in the Dutch financial capital to avoing European Union customers being disrupted by whatever form Britain’s departure from the bloc takes.

-Migration of trading is a blow to London as a global financial center, with more business to follow the Chicago-headquartered exchange.
+Migration of trading is a blow to London as a global financial centre, with more business to follow the Chicago-headquartered exchange.

 While Brexit is due to take place on March 29, it now looks increasingly likely that it will be delayed.